tkindy/website/_posts/2020-05-26-jekyll-serve-mobile.md

 In my last post, I talked about a problem I'd had with flexbox on iOS.
 I'd only found the problem after I'd published my changes, and even though I'm not sure no one's visiting my website, I didn't like the idea of breaking the public version during testing.

 When I first found the problem, I tried recreating it on my laptop using mobile emulation in Firefox.
-However, the problem wasn't mainfesting there.
+However, the problem wasn't manifesting there.
 I wanted to test out my site locally but on my phone.

 Since I host my site on [GitHub Pages][1], I use [Jekyll][2], a static site generator, to... well, statically generate my site.
 During development, Jekyll will run a local webserver you can connect to to test out your local changes.
 Changing any file causes Jekyll to regenerate your site automatically.